All about Composable CDP

 Data Integration: Involves collecting customer data from different sources.
 This data can be collected in real time (for example, using a tool such as Segment) or in batch via ETL-type processes.

-Data Centralization and Modeling: Once the data from the various sources has been integrated into a data warehouse, it needs to be reconciled and modeled using unique customer identifiers such as email or customer id.
+Data Centralisation and Modeling: Once the data from the various sources has been integrated into a data warehouse, it needs to be reconciled and modeled using unique customer identifiers such as email or customer id.
 This provides a 360° view of customer interactions.
-This view is organized in a data model into entities centered around the customer (consumer profiles, transactions, product interactions, etc.).
+This view is organised in a data model into entities centered around the customer (consumer profiles, transactions, product interactions, etc.).

 Data Enrichment: The 360° view of customers available in the data warehouse can be enhanced with intelligent and predictive attributes such as churn risk, LTV (Life Time Value) or product appetence.
 This enables more intelligent activation of marketing programmes.
 This is particularly useful in B2C contexts with a large customer base and a wide range of products.